lars-usn/demo/README.md

 ### Signals
 - Illustration of sine- and cosine-functions as complex phasors (Matlab-app) `phasor_demo.mlapp`
 - Convolution (Matlab-app) `convolution_demo.mlapp`
-- Illustration of arbitrary signals being constructed from sine-waves, i.e. Fourier coefficients (Matlab-app) `fouriersynthesis.mlapp`
+- Illustration of how signals are constructed from sine-waves: Fourier coefficients (Matlab-app) `fouriersynthesis.mlapp`

 ### Filters
 - Frequency response of FIR-filter (Matlab-app) `fir_frequency.mlapp`